lifebit-ai/cloudos-cli/README.md

   --job-name TEXT                 The name of the job.
 Default=new_job.
   --resumable                     Whether to make the job able to be resumed
                                   or not.
+  --save-logs                     Whether to save job logs or not.
   --batch                         [Deprecated in 2.7.0] Since v2.7.0, the
                                   default executor is AWSbatch so there is no need to use this flag.
 It is maintained for